fabinnerself/E5-pokedex-fmg/README.md

 ## Pokedex!

 This web application, built with ReactJS and Vite, allows you to search and list monsters from the Pokemon series.
-It features pagination for records, uses react-icons.github.io icons, them changer.
+It features pagination for records, uses react-icons icons, theme changer and multi languaje.
 It consumes a Pokemon REST API (https://pokeapi.co/).

 ![main](pokedex.png)